 What is MRI?

 MRI is short for Magnetic Resonance Imaging.
-MRI is an advanced technology that lets your doctor see internal organs, blood vessels, muscles, joints, tumors, areas of infection, and more – with unexcelled clarity without the use of x-rays, surgery, or pain.
+MRI is an advanced technology that lets your doctor see internal organs, blood vessels, muscles, joints, tumors, areas of infection, and is useful in evaluation of back pain, knee pain, shoulder pain and chronic pain – with unexcelled clarity without the use of x-rays, surgery, or pain.
 MRI is very safe; in fact, it makes use of natural forces and has no known harmful effects.
 It's important to know that MRI will not expose you to any harmful radiation.

 Why an MRI?

 MRI can provide very early detection of many conditions, so treatment can be more effective, accurate and rapid.
 The excellent quality of MRI images can also provide the best possible information if surgery is required.
 If there is an abnormality, MRI can show exactly where it is, its size and what tissues are involved.